15 hours free early education

 - before 1 April, they can start in the summer term

 Places are usually available for 15 hours a week, for up to 38 weeks a year (570 hours per year).
 This could be in nurseries, including in children’s centres, and with childminders who are signed up to the scheme.
+Parents do not need to apply for 15 hours a week free early education, the funding will be arranged on their behalf by their child’s provider.
+Parents should remind their providers that their child has turned 3, to ensure that the provider applies for funding.

 30 hours free childcare